 This tutorial contains basic knowledge about AI / Animations .
+If you are interested in graphics and animation, go to this website and watch more such tutorials.
 It may be complicated for beginners so please take your time to analyze the stuff before implementing.
 I will create first basic enemy and it will cover:

 - Behavior Tree: simple check where to go and go there if aren’t reloading,